corymosiman12/building_graphs/README.md

 1. invalid_vals: vals present in the model that ARE NOT specified by the Haystack 4.0 defs.ttl
 1. invalid_markers: markers present in the model that ARE NOT specified by the Haystack 4.0 defs.ttl
 1. valid_vals: vals present in the model that ARE specified by the Haystack 4.0 defs.ttl
-1. valid_markers: markers present in the model that AREA specified by the Haystack 4.0 defs.ttl
+1. valid_markers: markers present in the model that ARE specified by the Haystack 4.0 defs.ttl

 Investigating valid_vals and valid_markers helps us to see similarites in first class entities with `other` entities, i.e. entities which do not have a first class entity defined.